Introductory and Second Level QGIS

 The free, open source QGIS program is used and supported by a world-wide array of developers.
 Learn how to use this program to produce maps from public databases and your own knowledge.
-The course will be presented in over two days, with the option of taking both days, or just day one or just day two.
+The course was presented over two days, with the option of taking both days, or just day one or just day two.

 Day one – Introduction to QGIS

-In a hands-on environment, on their own computers, students will create basic maps, add lines, shapes, overlay images, create contours, add labels and produce high quality maps for print or digital presentation.
+In a hands-on environment, on their own computers, students created basic maps, adding lines, shapes, overlaying images, creating contours, adding labels and producing high quality maps for print or digital presentation.

 Day two – Second Level QGIS

-Participants will expand their capabilities, working with raster, vector and satellite/air-photo imagery to become proficient using QGIS to solve more complex problems.
+Participants expanded their capabilities, working with raster, vector and satellite/air-photo imagery to become proficient using QGIS to solve more complex problems.

-People that have taken the one day “Introduction to QGIS” through CMI (Nov 17, 2017 in Revelstoke) or through Columbia Basin Watershed Network (Oct 2016) can sign up for the second day only.
+People that took the one day “Introduction to QGIS” through CMI (Nov 17, 2017 in Revelstoke) or through Columbia Basin Watershed Network (Oct 2016) had the option of signing up for the second day only.

-The course is a workshop so there will be minimal formal presentation.
-Most of the time the student will be working on their own computer.
+The course is a workshop with minimal formal presentation.
+Most of the time students worked on their own computer.